telerik/kendo-ui-core/docs/web/splitter/overview.md

 # Splitter Overview

-[Kendo UI Splitter widget](http://demos.telerik.com/kendo-ui/splitter/index) provides a dynamic layout of resizable and collapsible panes.
+The [Kendo UI Splitter widget](http://demos.telerik.com/kendo-ui/splitter/index) provides a dynamic layout of resizable and collapsible panes.
 It converts the children of an HTML element into an interactive layout, adding resize and collapse handles depending on its configuration.
 The vertical and horizontal orientation of a Kendo UI Splitter can be combined to build complex layouts.

 ## Getting Started

 ### Create the Splitter

 The layout and structure of a Kendo UI Splitter are defined within the DOM as a `<div>` container with child elements.

 The example below demonstrates how to create a Kendo UI Splitter with children that become panes in the resulting layout of the page.
 When the Splitter is initialized, a vertical split bar will be placed between the two `<div>` elements.
 This bar can be moved by users to the left and right to adjust the size of the panes.